russellallen/self/docs/handbook/vmref.rst

 may invoke some fancy mail reader written in Self rather than the standard UNIX mail reader.

-To see how the above can be accomplished, please refer to Figure 5 below.
+To see how the above can be accomplished, please refer to :numref:`figSingleUnixProc` below.
 The left side of the figure shows the external view of a typical UNIX process.
 It has two files: stdin and stdout (for simplicity we ignore stderr).
 Stdin is often connected to the keyboard so that characters typed here can be read from the file stdin.
 Likewise, stdout is typically connected to the console so that the process can display output by writing it to the file stdout.
 Stdin and stdout can also be connected to “regular” files, if the process was started with redirection.
-The right side of Figure 5 shows a two stage pipe line.
+The right side of :numref:`figSingleUnixProc` shows a two stage pipe line.
 Here stdout of the first process is connected to stdin of the second process.

+.. _figSingleUnixProc:
 ..  figure:: images/Chapter_5_Figure_5.*
-    :height: 86 px
-    :width: 680 px
-    :scale: 100
+    :scale: 70
     :align: left

-    Figure 5: A single UNIX process and an pipe line.
+    A single UNIX process and an pipe line.

-Figure 5 illustrates a simple trick that in many situations allows Self processes to behave as if they are full-fledged UNIX processes.
+:numref:`figSingleUnixProc` illustrates a simple trick that in many situations allows Self processes to behave as if they are full-fledged UNIX processes.
 A Self process is represented by a “real” UNIX process which transparently communicates with the Self process over a pair of connected sockets.
 The communication is bidirectional: input to the UNIX process is relayed to the Self process over the socket connection, and output produced by the Self process is sent over the same socket connection to the UNIX process which relays it to stdout.
-The right part of Figure 5 shows how the UNIX/Self process pair can fit seamlessly into a pipe line.
+The right part of :numref:`figSingleUnixProc` shows how the UNIX/Self process pair can fit seamlessly into a pipe line.

 ..  figure:: images/Chapter_5_Figure_6.*
-    :height: 208 px
-    :width: 680 px
-    :scale: 100
-    :align: left

-    Figure 6: A Self process and how it fits into a pipe line.
+    A Self process and how it fits into a pipe line.

 Source code that facilitates setting up such UNIX/Self process pairs is included in the Self distribution.
 The source consists of two parts: one being a Self program (called *server*), the other being